numbered-works/numbered-works.github.io/swamp-renewal/swamp-renewal.md

 7. A net trap, covered in leaves, set by Guthrie.
 A gourd alarm knocks if the trap is triggered.
 8. Two trolls arguing over three catfish and a crab.
 9. Three giant butterflies.
 The patterns on their wings slowly shift.
 Feeding on enormous flowers.
 If anybody has sweet food they will eat it from your hand.
 10. An ogre relieving himself behind a tree.
 He is startled, defensive.
-Works for Grezell but won’t reveal it.
+Works for [Grezell Berch] but won’t reveal it.
 11. A steaming, enchanted pool.
 Anyone who lingers must be dragged away or will begin to melt like wax.
 A golden arrow rests at the bottom.
 12. A flat stone in a patch of sunlight, one metre in diameter, inscribed with a spiral.
 Curling up and sleeping on the stone for one hour restores health.